-These are few of the reasons for our biasness towards this old Quaint town.
+These are a few of the reasons for our bias attitude towards this old Quaint town.
 Truly, we can never get bored of it.
 What do you feel now?

 How to Reach Old Manali

 Manali lies 537 kilometers from Delhi and can be reached by direct Volvo Bus (Redbus), Cab or by air.
 The nearest airport is at Bhuntar, i.e. 50 Kilometers from Manali.
-From there, one can hire a cab or bus till the main Manali.
+From there, one can hire a cab or bus to Manali.
 Further to Old Manali, one can hire a Tuk Tuk (Auto-rickshaw) or walk for about 20 minutes and cross the bridge.

 Summers: March – June; Monsoons: July – September; Winters: November – February

-In September the weather is quite pleasant with bit chilliness especially during morning and evenings.
+In September the weather is quite pleasant with bit chilliness, especially during the morning and evenings.